-Event display is a convenient tool for offline software tuning and physics analysis in HEP experiments.
-In Sect.~\ref{sec:3DUnity}, the application of Unity for event display in ATLAS and JUNO has been introduced.
-However, for both programs, the detectors were manually constructed in Unity independently, which took a lot of developers' work.
+Event displays are convenient tools for offline software tuning and physical analysis in HEP experiments.
+In Section~\ref{sec:3DUnity}, the application of Unity for event displays in ATLAS and JUNO was introduced.
+However, for both programs, the detectors were manually constructed independently in Unity, which required a large amount of developers' work.

-With the method of automatic geometry transformation, the BESIII detector has been constructed in Unity.
-To develop the event display tool based on Unity, another work is to get the event data information, and to associate the fired detector units with their identifiers, which can be decoded from the name of each detector unit.
+Using the automatic geometry transformation method, the BESIII detector was constructed in Unity.
+Compared with the geometry construction in the BESIII offline software and its ROOT-based event display, which is composed of more than 5000 lines of code, this method avoids the repetitive coding work required in a different software.
+To develop an event display tool based on Unity, the event data information is obtained and the fired detector units are associated with their identifiers, which can be decoded from the name of each detector unit.

-Once the association relationship is constructed, a set of scripts can be developed in Unity to control different visual effects for the fired and unfired detector units.
-Then the basic functions of event display tool have been realized.
-Fig.~\ref{fig:BESUnityEventDisplay} shows a prototype of an event display tool under development in Unity and its rendering effects.
+Once the association relationship is constructed, a set of scripts can be developed in Unity to control the different visual effects of the fired and unfired detector units.
+The basic functions of the event display tool can then be realized.
+Fig.~\ref{fig:BESUnityEventDisplay} shows a prototype of the BESII event display tool under development in Unity, and its rendering effects.